ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-23-is-this-command-broken-i-cant-see-some-properties-defaultdisplaypropertyset-get-member-and-select-object.md

 On the other hand, <a href="https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/get-member?view=powershell-6" rel="noopener" target="_blank">Get-Member</a> can be not so obvious for people that are not familirized with OOP (<a href="https://en.wikipedia.org/wiki/Object-oriented_programming" rel="noopener" target="_blank">Object-oriented programming</a>).
 Looking on documentation we can see that this command

-<blockquote>Gets the properties and methods of objects.
+> Gets the properties and methods of objects.

 This means it can give you a variety of information on the objects you are working with, including, for our use case, the available properties.